Africa, south of the Sahara Desert

 The major threats to giraffes are habitat loss and poaching.
 They are also used as a source of meat and are killed for their tail hair, which is often made into bracelets.

 At Hamilton Zoo:

-We have a bachelor (male) group of five giraffe at Hamilton Zoo.
+We have a bachelor (male) group of four giraffe at Hamilton Zoo.
 You'll find them in the savannah during the day unless the weather is bad.
 If it is, you can still see them in their night dens over in the wetlands.

 Ndoki is the oldest and loves to come and say hi at the feeding area during encounters.

 Masamba - 27 Nov 2002